 - Discomfort while walking or sitting

 - Pain during intercourse

-A cyst or abscess typically occurs on only one side of the vaginal opening.
+A Bartholin's cyst or abscess typically occurs on only one side of the vaginal opening.

 When to see a doctor

-If you find a new lump near your vaginal opening and you're older than 40, call your doctor promptly.
+Also call your doctor promptly if you find a new lump near your vaginal opening and you're older than 40.
 Although rare, such a lump may be a sign of a more serious problem, such as cancer.

 - Maldonado VA, et al. Benign vulvar tumors.
 Best Practice and Research Clinical Obstetrics and Gynaecology.
 2014;28:1088.

 - Chen KT.
 Disorders of Bartholin's gland. http://www.uptodate.com/home.
 Accessed Jan.
 11, 2015.

 - Bope ET, et al. Conn's Current Therapy.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed Jan.
 11, 2015.